John Guillory

-John David Guillory (born 1952) is an American literary critic whose "distinguished career has transformed the ways in which the discipline of literary studies understands itself."
-He is the Julius Silver Professor of English Emeritus at New York University.
+John David Guillory (born 1952) is an American literary critic and academic.
+He is the Julius Silver Emeritus Professor of English at New York University.

 Life

-Guillory "grew up in New Orleans in a working-class Catholic family, and attended Jesuit schools."
+Guillory "grew up in New Orleans in a working-class Catholic family, and attended Jesuit schools".
 He graduated Phi Beta Kappa from Tulane University in 1974, and earned a PhD in English from Yale University in 1979.
-His doctoral thesis, "Poetry and Authority: Spenser, Milton, and Literary History," was subsequently revised as his first monograph.
+His doctoral thesis, "Poetry and Authority: Spenser, Milton, and Literary History", was subsequently revised as his first monograph.
 Guillory taught at Yale University (1979–89), Johns Hopkins University (1989–97), and Harvard University (1997–99) before moving to New York University in 1999.
 He has served on the Executive Committee of the Folger Shakespeare Library; on the Supervisory Board of the English Institute; on the Editorial Board of the journals Profession and English Literary History; and on the Executive Council, the Prize Committee for First Book Publication, the Committee on Professional Employment, and the Committee on the Bibliography of the Teaching of Literature for the Modern Language Association.